redpen-cc/redpen-doc/source/extend.rst

 When creating a Validator plugin, it is often easier to start by using another plugin's project as a template.

-As a example, I (takahi-i) have made the simple Validator plugin `hankaku_kana_validator <https://github.com/takahi-i/hankaku-kana-validator>`_.
+As an example, I (takahi-i) have written a simple Validator plugin `hankaku_kana_validator <https://github.com/takahi-i/hankaku-kana-validator>`_.

 The most significant file for the plugin is pom.xml which exists at the top of the project.
 This file is the Maven configuration file, which is a popular software project management tool for Java.

-The following are the contents of pom.xml:
+The following is the content of pom.xml:

 .. code-block:: xml